 ELPC combines successful strategic legal and policy advocacy with its core premise that environmental progress, job creation, and economic growth can be achieved together.
-Prof. Learner and his multidisciplinary staff put this sustainability policy vision into practice by forming joint business, labor, and environmental initiatives to grow the "green economy" with innovative solutions that create new jobs, spur economic growth, and improve the environment and public health.
-Prof. Learner founded ELPC in 1993 following his work as the general counsel for Business and Professional People for the Public Interest, where he specialized in complex environmental, energy, economic development, and civil rights litigation in both the federal and state courts and policy advocacy.
-He also served as a senior advisor on energy and environmental issues to the Obama for President Campaign (2008).
+Professor Learner and his multidisciplinary staff put this sustainability policy vision into practice by forming joint business, labor, and environmental initiatives to grow the "green economy" with innovative solutions that create new jobs, spur economic growth, and improve the environment and public health.
+Professor Learner founded ELPC in 1993 following his work as the general counsel for Business and Professional People for the Public Interest, where he specialized in complex environmental, energy, economic development, and civil rights litigation in both the federal and state courts and policy advocacy.
+He served as a senior adviser on energy and environmental issues to the Obama for President Campaign (2008).

-Much of Prof. Learner's work has concentrated on developing and advocating new directions on environmental policy issues, including developing clean renewable energy and energy efficiency resources to achieve cleaner air, job creation, and economic growth; advancing sustainable transportation and land use strategies and leading national and regional efforts to develop high-speed rail networks that can produce complementary environmental quality, economic development, and employment benefits; and protecting the Midwest's natural places—the Great Lakes, rivers, and forests.
-Prof. Learner has both significant appellate and trial litigation experience, including recent federal district court victories to protect the Midwest's natural areas and enforce NEPA requirements that agencies fully and fairly consider reasonable alternatives.
+Much of Professor Learner's work has concentrated on developing and advocating new directions on environmental policy issues, including developing clean renewable energy and energy efficiency resources to achieve cleaner air, job creation, and economic growth; advancing sustainable transportation and land use strategies and leading national and regional efforts to develop high-speed rail networks that can produce complementary environmental quality, economic development, and employment benefits; and protecting the Midwest's wild and natural places—the Great Lakes, rivers, and forests.
+Professor Learner has both significant appellate and trial litigation experience, including recent federal district court victories to protect the Midwest's natural areas and enforce NEPA requirements that agencies fully and fairly consider reasonable alternatives.